dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 or

-// copied off of Cameron Howe's code for this
+// copied off of Cameron Howe's code for this assignment
 // this method does x and y
 ```